 Cupitt’s Estate is an award-winning boutique winery, microbrewery, fromagerie, and restaurant all in one and a must if you’re into fine dining, wine, or a general foodie.
 Cupitt’s Estate also offers boutique accommodation for up to four people in the vineyard so you can enjoy the wine and dine experience to the max.

 3. Bannisters by the sea

 If you’re into seafood and wine, Rick Stein’s Bannisters by the sea is a high-quality dining experience with a stunning view over the ocean.
 It also features an in-house spa and a cocktail bar by the pool with a relaxed feel.

 Narrawallee Beach, a cruisy 10-minute drive from Ulladulla, is a great place to learn how to surf, with the southern end often having long breaking waves.
 This beach is great for families with facilities and lots of space for beach sports.

 5. Mollymook Golf Club

 The Mollymook Golf Club features an 18 hole professional golf course (Hilltop Golf Course) with breath-taking views of the ocean.
-It also features a full service bistro and bar, gaming, entertainment and caters for weddings also.
-If you are a golf enthusiast, the Hilltop Golf Course is rated by the Australian Golf Digest as “The Ultimate Challenge” so worth checking out.
-If you are just cruising past a for a lazy weekend, I highly recommend stopping by for casual lunch or dinner at the bistro and booking a table table with a beach view.
+It also features a full-service bistro and bar, gaming, entertainment, and caters for weddings also.
+If you are a golf enthusiast, the Hilltop Golf Course is rated by the Australian Golf Digest as “The Ultimate Challenge,” so worth checking out.
+If you are cruising past for a lazy weekend, I highly recommend stopping by for casual lunch or dinner at the bistro and booking a table with a beach view.

-If you’re into diving, there’s lots to explore off the coast around Ulladulla including Magic Reef, Lighthouse Wall, Burrill Rocks and Home Bombie just to name a few.
+If you’re into diving, there are lots to explore off the coast around Ulladulla, including Magic Reef, Lighthouse Wall, Burrill Rocks, and Home Bombie, just to name a few.
 Contact Dive Adventures Ulladulla for more information.